 League of Women Voters of the United States (LWVUS)

 LWVUS has hundreds of chapters across the country that educate the public about our government and how to become active, engaged citizens.
-Local LWV chapters are hosting sessions on active bystander training, specifically at the polls this fall.
-If you don’t want to attend in person or there is not a chapter local to you, they are hosting a live zoom class on October 29 at 3 p.m.
+Local LWV chapters — like LWV Ohio — are hosting sessions on active bystander training to diffuse any tensions and potential for violence at polling places.
+If you don’t want to attend in person or there is not a chapter local to you, LWVUS is hosting a live zoom class on October 29 at 3 p.m.
 ET to teach these tactics.